Lowering the Risk for Cervical Cancer Through Screenings, Vaccines, and Early Detection

 Fortunately, most people will recover from the virus before it causes any significant problems.
 HPV causes cancer when a person’s body does not fight off the infection and it continues to cause changes in cells that eventually become cancer.

-“If these changes which HPV causes in cells are not found and treated in their earliest stages, they can become cancer and spread to other tissues or organs,” said Jon Grant, MD, radiation oncologist for Intermountain Healthcare.
+“If these changes which HPV causes in cells are not found and treated in their earliest stages, they can become cancer and spread to other tissues or organs,” said Ned Williams, MD, a radiation oncologist for Intermountain Healthcare, who is based at Intermountain St. George Regional Hospital.
 “This is why early prevention and screening are so important.”

 Causes and Risk Factors:

-1) HPV – There are over a hundred types of human papillomavirus.
+1) HPV – There are hundreds of types of human papillomavirus.
 About 15 high-risk types are known to cause cancer.
 HPV has been found in body fluids such as saliva, semen, and vaginal fluid but is most often passed from one person to another through direct physical contact.
 It is a common cause of genital warts and can infect the cells of the mouth, throat, genitals, and anus.

 2) Smoking – Smoking increases the chance of getting almost all cancers.
 Women who smoke are almost twice as likely to get cervical cancer.